Behind the Numbers: Home Demolitions in Occupied East Jerusalem

 Our reporter on the ground travelled throughout East Jerusalem over the course of the year to speak with many of the affected families, in order to explore their losses in greater depth and to photograph and record the demolition sites.

-Many news organisations, including Al Jazeera, have reported on individual home demolitions over the years.
-One of the main reasons for taking a data-driven approach this time was to clearly contextualise the scale of the story by counting each and every demolition.
-This context and fresh perspective is especially important when reporting on an ongoing topic to keep readers engaged.
+Many news organizations, including Al Jazeera, have reported on individual home demolitions over the years.
+One of the main reasons for taking a data-driven approach this time was to clearly contextualize the scale of the story by counting each and every demolition.
+This context and fresh perspective are especially important when reporting on an ongoing topic to keep readers engaged.

-A word of advice for aspiring data journalists: taking a data-driven approach to a story doesn’t need to be technical or expensive.
-Sometimes just following and counting occurrences of an event over time is enough to tell you a lot about the scale of a problem.
-As long as your data gathering methodology remains consistent, there are many stories that you can tell using data that you might not otherwise report on.
+A word of advice for aspiring data journalists: Taking a data-driven approach to a story doesn’t need to be technical or expensive.
+Sometimes simply following and counting occurrences of an event over time tells you a lot about the scale of a problem.
+As long as your data-gathering methodology remains consistent, there are many stories that you can tell using data that you might not otherwise report on.
 Also, be patient.
 We gathered data for an entire year to tell this story.
 The most important thing is to thoroughly storyboard exactly what data you need before sending any reporters out into the field.
 Most of the time you won’t need any special equipment either.
-We used an iPhone to take all the 360 degree images and capture the specific GPS coordinates.
+We used an iPhone to take all the 360-degree images and capture the specific GPS coordinates.

-The project - released in January 2017 in English, Arabic and Bosnian - presents a grim warning about what lies ahead as Israel continues to deny building permits to 98 percent of Palestinian applicants, ramping up the pressure on a large and growing population.
+The project—released in January 2017 in English, Arabic and Bosnian— presents a grim warning about what lies ahead as Israel continues to deny building permits to 98% of Palestinian applicants, ramping up the pressure on a large and growing population.

 Yau, N. (2013, June 28).
 Understanding data—Context.
 Big Think. bigthink.com/experts-corner/understanding-data-context